-On Friday evenings Kabbalat Shabbat services begin at 6:30 p.m. (except for the second Friday of each month), join us for a wine and cheese reception beginning at 5:45 p.m followed by a meaningful community worship experience.
+On Friday evenings Kabbalat Shabbat services begin at 6:30 p.m. (please note this change as of January 1, 2016) join us for an oneg beginning at 5:45 p.m followed by a meaningful community worship experience.

 Throughout the year we incorporate a few special services:

 Meturgaman - From September through June, about once a month the Kabblat Shabbat service includes a Torah reading in the Meturgaman-style.
 In the ancient synagogue, the Meturgaman translated and interpreted the text of Torah for the community.
 We have adapted this ancient practice by interpreting and translating the Torah portion through drama and story.

 Shabbat Shirah - Several times each year, we offer an entirely sung Kabbalat Shabbat service.
 Melodies range from the simple and contemplative to the joyful and exuberant, allowing congregants and newcomers to sing along, even if a particular melody or piece of liturgy is not immediately familiar.